openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

-For our example, the cloud controller has a collection of ``nova-*`` components that represent the global state of the cloud; talks to services such as authentication; maintains information about the cloud in a database; communicates to all compute nodes and storage workers through a queue; and provides API access.
-Each service running on a designated cloud controller may be broken out into separate nodes for scalability or availability.storage storage workersworkers
+For our example, the cloud controller has a collection of ``nova-*`` components that represent the global state of the cloud; talks to services such as authentication; maintains information about the cloud in a database; communicates to all compute nodes and storage :term:`workers <worker>` through a queue; and provides API access.
+Each service running on a designated cloud controller may be broken out into separate nodes for scalability or availability.

 As another example, you could use pairs of servers for a collective cloud controller—one active, one standby—for redundant nodes providing a